FBWeimer/sEMG/README.md

 # sEMG

 This package it is under construction.
 Please, verify the archive 'example.py'.
-If you are using Google Colaboratory, feel free to clone this folder in Google Drive: https://drive.google.com/drive/folders/1PSeqxAp_wCSjmbn9lixxqKBGLs1LVlJ_?usp=sharing
+If you are using Google Colaboratory, feel free to clone this folder in your Google Drive: https://drive.google.com/drive/folders/1PSeqxAp_wCSjmbn9lixxqKBGLs1LVlJ_?usp=sharing

 Consider read the database's institutional website, as it is more informative.